Our chicken marinades are not a seasoning mix

-A first communion without marinade?
+A first communion without chicken marinades?
 Have you lost your mind!!
 Pa gen komunyon san marinade!
 (You can’t have a first communion without marinade!)

 For many Haitian families, mine included, marinades are an intrinsic part of any first communion reception.
 You simply cannot have one without the other.